ZhikaiYang/mediation/README.md

 For simplicity, the result files needed for manhattan plot for GWAS are moved into data folder.

+# Results

-For Mediation analysis, the code is in 2_mediation folder;
+# For Mediation analysis, the code is in 2_mediation folder;

 there is no specific order for each R code, and they were run in high performance computing environment, and the jobs are submited with their corresponding slurm files;
 To carry out the analysis, some part of the code needs to be adjusted like the path.